sophiegioffre/mitxpro-atm/README.md

 <br/>
 -Modified UI to require users to select "Deposit" or "Withdraw" before input/submit becomes visible
 <br/>
--Added alert message that pops up when user enters a withdraw amount that is greater than their account balace
+-Added alert message that pops up when user enters a withdraw amount that is greater than their account balance

 ## Roadmap to Future Improvements
 -Update styling